balajisatch/Move-Semantics-is-not-Cheap-always/README.md

 bash-4.2$
 </pre>

 What do we see here?
-When the struct “node “ is small (Eg, with just an int, char, float and double), the performance of the "copy" is far better than "move"(see the “Time” column) even for 100000 entries added to the vector.
-Such use cases to store simple datatypes is very prevalent and it happens often.
-This result contradicts the statement that, “Vectors became faster since they started supporting move”.Rather we see that the copy is actually faster here.
+When the struct “node “ is small (Eg, with just an int, char, float and double), the performance of the "copy" is far better than "move"(see the “Time” column) even with 100000 entries added to the vector.
+Such use cases to store simple datatypes are prevalent.
+Our observation from this result contradicts the statement, “Vectors have become faster since they started supporting move”.Rather we see that the copy is actually faster here.
 Now let’s go to the next example,

 ### Result for the testcase 2,
 ```c++